Sure Fire Ways to Get Negative Content Removed

 Legal reasons search engines may remove content

 Google and Bing will also remove copyrighted information.
 This falls under the “legal removals” area.
+It's considered a "DMCA" removal.
 Google will ask which service you’d like information removed from.
-For example: Google web search, Blogger, YouTube, etc. Types of content that may be removed include sites with malware or phishing software, trademark violations, personal information.
+For example: Google web search, Blogger, YouTube, etc. Types of content that may be removed include sites with malware or phishing software, trademark violations, and certain kinds of personal information like social security numbers.

-Europeans can use Right to Be Forgotten, but others cannot (sigh)
+Europeans get Right to Be Forgotten, others don't

 Personal information will be removed from Google if a web page is in breach of European privacy laws sometimes known as “Right to be Forgotten” laws; if your government ID number or bank account exists on the page; or if there’s a hand written image of your signature.